 If you like the property, don't let someone else make up your mind for you by buying it out from under you.
 Get a purchase agreement signed with a three to ten day due diligence contingency wherein you have that time frame to check everything out and if you decide you do not want the property to get you money back and walk away.

 Some will say they can't do that for you.
 Yes they can.
 You just tell them if they get another buyer who wants it during your time frame that they must notify you and then you only have 24 hours to eliminate the contingency or they can return your money and sell it to the other buyer.

 Having said that, take your time, do not rush into things.
-Always sleep on it but know that all of us, including those of us who have purchased many, many properties, always have seem to have buyers remorse.
 It is a natural feeling.
 Did I do the right thing?
 Can I really afford this?
 Is there a better one out there?

 I have had those feelings each and every time, but now I just laugh at them.
 Know that in the end, there is no better investment than in real-estate.
 Now that doesn't necessarily include homes, but the Lord is not making any more raw land.
 In my humble opinion land is always a good safe buy!

 Most sellers, including us, will not hold a property for anyone while they make up their minds, without having a purchase agreement signed because it is not fair to the next person who may want to buy it and is willing to write a check for the earnest money.
 But most will make a single exception for a possible buyer who is flying or otherwise making a long trip out to view a property.
 You don't want to pay your airfare and then when you get there find out the property is sold.
 So ask.
 Make sure you understand the risks of making a long trip to view a property.